False notions

 ask yourself,

-What did I do to piss off this skeleton?
+What the hell did I do to piss off this skeleton?

 And while you’re